 Sometimes, mortgage refinancing may not be worth the cost and the hassle.
 This is especially true if you won’t score lower rates.
 If you do not qualify for the ideal interest rate, it won’t hurt to try recasting.
 Mortgage recasting allows you to reduce your monthly payments.
 But again, your loan will retain the same interest rate and payment term.

 Traditionally, refinancing is beneficial if you can reduce your interest rate by at least 2 percentage points.
-Some lenders say 1 percent is enough, but let’s err on the side of caution.
+Some lenders say 1 percent is enough.
+You can use our mortgage refinance breakeven calculator to see how long it will take for your refinance to pay for itself.

 Mortgage recasting and financing both help reduce your monthly payments.
 Though they seem similar, they employ different strategies with unique benefits and disadvantages.
 The table below lists down the pros and cons of each option: